Dhannani/Shells-Video-Library/README.md

 - filter video search results in the backend for scaleability
 - allow user to change rating on video they have already rated
 - store jwt authentication in a cookie rather than localstorage to improve security
+- For an unknown reason when filtering, the thunbail does not update to reflect the correct video in table, however the link and table data is not affected.
+The still takes you to the correct video, only the thumbnail is affected yet the thumbail link is correct when inspected.
+This needs to be fixed.
 ### UI
 - show a loading icon while a video is being uploaded
 - change login and create account to be a pop up